Pylons/pyramid/README.txt

 repoze.bfg
 ==========

-``repoze.bfg`` is a Python web application framework.
-It is inspired by Zope, and uses Zope libraries to do much of its work.
-However, it simpler than any than any released version of Zope.  ``repoze.bfg`` uses the WSGI protocol to handle requests and responses.
+``repoze.bfg`` is a Python web application framework based on WSGI.
+It is inspired by Zope, Pylons, and Django.
+See the `repoze.bfg website <http://bfg.repoze.org>`_ for more information.

 Installation
 ------------